SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 I am a first-year CS Ph.D. student at National University of Singapore (NUS), supervised by [Prof. Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/) and [Prof. Soujanya Poria](https://soujanyaporia.github.io/).
 Previously, I obtained my Master's degree in Computer Science and Bachelor's degree in Inforamtion Engineering from Shanghai Jiao Tong University (SJTU), fortunately advised by [Prof. Weinan Zhang](https://wnzhang.net).

-Recently, my research works mainly focus on:
+Recently, my research mainly focus on LLM reasoning and AI agents, especially:
-* Evaluation and analysis of LLMs.
+* Reinforcement learning for reasoning models and agentic LLMs.
-* LLM reasoning, planning, and rule-following.
-* Interactive LLM agents.
+* LLM with memory augmentation for long context understanding.
+* LLM-based multi-agent collaboration and competition.

-Feel free to reach out if you are interested in my research or want to collaborate / chat with me.
+**I am actively looking for 2026 summer research internship in U.S. and Mainland China!** Feel free to reach out to me if there is an opportunity or you are interested in academic discussion / collaboration.

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 I will attend EMNLP 2025 at Suzhou during Nov 5-7, 2025.
+Let's connect!
+- *2025.07*: &nbsp;🎉🎉 [**AntiLeak-Bench**](https://arxiv.org/pdf/2412.13670) is selected as SAC Highlight at ACL 2025!
 - *2025.06*: &nbsp;🎉🎉 I will present our work [**RuleArena**](https://arxiv.org/pdf/2412.08972) and [**AntiLeak-Bench**](https://arxiv.org/pdf/2412.13670) at ACL 2025 in Vienna, Austria.
 - *2025.05*: &nbsp;🎉🎉 Two papers [**RuleArena**](https://arxiv.org/pdf/2412.08972) and [**AntiLeak-Bench**](https://arxiv.org/pdf/2412.13670) are accepted by **ACL 2025 (Main)**.
 - *2025.04*: &nbsp;🎉🎉 I will present our work [**RuleArena**](https://arxiv.org/pdf/2412.08972) at ICLR 2025 Workshops (Reason&Plan, SCI-FM).
 Hope to see you there.